git-town/git-town/website/install.md

 * Update: run `brew update` and then run `brew upgrade git-town`
 * Uninstall: run `brew uninstall git-town`

-*Note: `4.0.0` dropped support for Yosemite because we now specify a minimum Git version of 2.6.0.
+*Note: `4.0.0` dropped support for Yosemite because we now specify a minimum Git version of 2.6.0, which is higher than the default version installed on that OS.
-If you would like to use Git Town on Yosemite please use the manual install and ensure your Git version is 2.6.0 or higher.*
+If you would like to use Git Town on Yosemite, please use the manual install and ensure your Git version is 2.6.0 or higher.*

 ---
 # Arch Linux